EqualExperts/digital-platform-playbook/introduction/capabilities-of-a-digital-platform.md

 ### Test a service

 * Stubbed dependencies and test executors, for automated functional tests.
+* Hosted contract testing broker available, or examples of how to setup contract testing in a pipeline
 * Predefined load profiles and test executors, for automated load tests.
 * Predefined user journeys and test executors, for post-deployment smoke tests.
 * Predefined fault injection scenarios and test executors, for Chaos Days and automated chaos testing.